MIT-Emerging-Talent/ET6-CDSP-group-23-repo/README.md

 whether these players will successfully adapt and perform at the higher level.
 This lack of predictive insight can lead to suboptimal transfer decisions, wasted resources, and underperforming squads.
-Our project seeks to address this challenge by providing a data-driven framework to identify the key individual attributes that are most indicative of a player's successful adaptation and performance in a more demanding league environment.
+Our project seeks to address this challenge by providing a data-driven framework to identify the key performance metrics that are most indicative of a player's successful adaptation and performance in a more demanding league environment.